rid333/linear-regression-from-scratch/README.md

-# linear-regression-from-scratch
+# linear regression from scratch

-Linear regression from scratch using numpy
+Implementation of simple linear regression with one feature.
+For this purpose, i use housing data prices and take only one feature